 The University's Pontchartrain Hall North and Pontchartrain South will have three specialized wings.

 The STEM themed Living Learning Community floor brings together students who want to understand current science, technology, engineering and mathematics trends, develop stronger connections to their classmates and faculty and participate in daily life of the STEM community.
 Through the partnership with the Department of Biological Sciences, you’ll meet local scientists, engineers, and policy professionals and have the opportunity to participate in programs which expand the in-class learning.
-Incoming freshmen interested in this community are encouraged to enroll in UNIV 1001 Section 53 (This section is hosted in Pontchartrain Halls exclusively for students in the STEM community)

 Visual and Performing Arts